 Cheesecloth is a gauzy, lightweight, woven cotton fabric with tiny holes that allow air to flow through the fabric.
 Cheesecloth is available in at least seven different grades, from open to extra-fine weave.
 Grades are distinguished by the number of threads per inch in each direction.

-Cheesecloth is Used to Make Cheese
+How Cheesecloth Is Used to Make Cheese

 This type of fabric started being referred to as "cheesecloth" because cheesemakers realized that it protected cheese but also allowed it to breathe while it aged.
 For this reason, cheesecloth is wrapped around some types of wheels of cheese while they age.
-Most commonly, it is wrapped around Cheddar.
-Clothbound Cheddar (also called bandage-wrapped Cheddar) is considered to be the most traditional style of Cheddar and is the style of Cheddar that England is known for.
-Many American cheesemakers also make clothbound Cheddar now.
-Some types of clothbound Cheddar to try:
+Most commonly, it is wrapped around cheddar cheese.
+Clothbound cheddar (also called bandage-wrapped cheddar) is considered to be the most traditional style of cheddar cheese and is the style of cheddar that England is known for.
+Many American cheesemakers also make clothbound cheddar now.

 During the cheesemaking process, this fabric can be used to drain the liquid (whey) from cheese curds.
 This is necessary because if cheese curds hold too much moisture they cannot be shaped and aged into wheels of cheese.
-If you are attempting to make cheese at home (such as ricotta, farmers cheese, paneer or fresh goat cheese), then cheesecloth is something that you must buy.
+If you are attempting to make cheese at home (such as ricotta, farmers cheese, paneer, or fresh goat cheese), then cheesecloth is something that you must buy.

 Where to Buy Cheesecloth

 Cheesecloth can be found in the kitchen supply section of many grocery and department stores.
 It is also commonly sold in kitchen supply stores and can be bought from many different online retailers.
 Cheesecloth is sold in long pieces and is usually fairly inexpensive.
-Once purchased, you can use scissors to cut the cheesecloth down to whatever size you need.
+Once purchased, use scissors to cut the cheesecloth down to whatever size you need.

 For cheesemaking, look for tightly-woven or ultra-fine cheesecloth.
 If cheesecloth is loosely woven, it will not catch or hold all of the solids when you try to drain the whey from the cheese curds.
 If you can only find a loosely woven cloth, you can double or triple fold it to create a tighter hold.

 Other Cooking Uses of Cheesecloth

-Here are 3 alternatives to cheesecloth
+Here are 3 alternatives to cheesecloth:

 - Flour sackcloths: Flour sack towels are thin cotton towels with a loose weave—the weave is tighter than cheesecloth but looser than average dish towels.